dpzrz/SYS-265/lab02.md

 ### Network
 The first step is setting up our basic network function.
 This is done through netplan and configured using a `.yaml` file rather than through `nmtui`.
 This file is located in `/etc/netplan/`.
 This `.yml` file has a specific syntax when it comes to spacing.

 This was the config I used on the .yml file.
-This config allowed for me to connect to our LAN.
+This config allowed for me to connect to our established LAN.

 ```
 network: